influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.10/monitoring/v1/thanosRuler.md

 withAlertDropLabels(alertDropLabels)
 ```

 "AlertDropLabels configure the label names which should be dropped in ThanosRuler alerts.
-If `labels` field is not provided, `thanos_ruler_replica` will be dropped in alerts by default."
+The replica label `thanos_ruler_replica` will always be dropped in alerts."

 ### fn spec.withAlertDropLabelsMixin